BleepingComputer is being sued by Enigma Software because of a negative review of SpyHunter.

-Once you pay the requested ransom, the criminals may send you a code that you can input into the Ransomware program that will then allow you to use your computer or decrypt your data.
+Once you pay the requested ransom, the criminals may send you a code that you can input into the Ransomware program that then allows you to use your computer or decrypt your data.
 In some situations, though, even if you do pay the ransom, the criminals will just take your money and run, with you being left with your problem unresolved.

 Though the loss of your data and computer can be devastating, sending the ransom could be even more so.
 Depending on how the criminals want you to pay the ransom could put you at risk for Identity Theft as the information you send may contain personal information.
 Therefore, we suggest that you never pay a ransom unless it is absolutely necessary for data recovery.
 For screenlockers you should never pay a ransom as there are always solutions to remove these infections without paying anything.